-Section 2.
-Special Committees.
-The Board of Directors may, by resolution adopted by a majority of the Directors, designate one or more special committees, each consisting of two or more Directors, to serve at the pleasure of the Board of Directors.
-Subject to the provisions of the California Nonprofit Public Benefit Corporation Law, any special committee, to the extent provided by resolution of the Board of Directors, may have all the authority of the Board of Directors.
+Section 3.
+Special Committees: The Board of Directors may, by resolution adopted by a majority of the Directors, designate one or more special committees, each consisting of two or more Directors, to serve at the pleasure of the Board of Directors.
+The Special Committee shall bring any recommendations to the full Board for final approval.